bruno-farias/simple-framework-front/README.md

 ### Installation

 - Just install using git on command line: git clone https://github.com/bruno-farias/lightspeed-front
+- You need to have bower installed, so then run:
+- bower install
 - To run the app, go to lightspeed-front and type into command line: php -S localhost:3000
 - Then access on your favorite web browser http://localhost:3000/
 - That's all! :D